-Plan/ Policy Name Date Author/ Owner Description Relation to Natural Hazard Mitigation Emergency Operation Plan January 2021 City of Cannon Beach Emergency Management Overall comprehensive plan to identify hazards, vulnerabilities, planned response in the short term.
+Plan/ Policy Name Date Author/ Owner Description Relation to Natural Hazard Mitigation Emergency Operation Plan October 2021 City of Cannon Beach Emergency Management Overall comprehensive plan to identify hazards, vulnerabilities, planned response in the short term.
 Provides context for long term hazard mitigation.
 Emergency Operation Guidelines July 2021 City of Cannon Beach Emergency Management Specific guidelines for related emergencies.
 These guidelines provide for focused instruction and training modules delivered to the Staff, Volunteer groups, Community, and Business The Guidelines provide context for the resources and personnel needed for emergency response which provides context for mitigation.
+Cannon Beach Natural Hazard Mitigation Plan January 2021 City of Cannon Beach Emergency Management Overall comprehensive plan to identify natural hazards, vulnerabilities, planned response in the long term.
+Provides context for long term hazard mitigation and planning, including infrastructure and budgetary.
 City of Cannon Beach Comprehensive Plan Amended March 2017 City of Cannon Beach Community Development The purpose of the City's Comprehensive Plan is to control and promote development which is most desirable to the majority of the residents and property owners of the City.
 The Plan establishes a set of policies and guidelines within this context.
 The Comp Plan outlines how the City addresses the statewide land use planning Goal 7, areas subject to natural hazards.
 Identifies how the City manages development in geologic, flood, dune, and other hazard areas.
 Cannon Beach Municipal Code Updated regularly City of Cannon Beach Community Development The Code covers such things as fees, zoning, construction, traffic laws, utility guidelines, and taxes.
 It also dictates powers held by governing bodies.
-It provides a framework for regulation on many issues Foredune Management Plan 2018 CREST/ City of Cannon Beach Dunes can provide protection from hazards, as well as habitat, but can also impede views or access.
+It provides a framework for regulation on many issues.
+Foredune Management Plan 2018 CREST/ City of Cannon Beach Dunes can provide protection from hazards, as well as habitat, but can also impede views or access.
 This plan provides a framework for managing the dunes and beaches of Cannon Beach.
 This plan is a tool in balancing competing needs, including hazard mitigation.
 Ecola Creek Forest Reserve Stewardship Plan February 2013 Trout Mountain Forestry / City of Cannon Beach The City of Cannon Beach has a history of watershed protection for water supply and habitat.
 This document guides the management of lands acquired for these aligned purposes.
 This plan is a tool in balancing competing forest needs, including hazard mitigation for drought and wildfire.